Frank Tripucka

-Francis Joseph Tripucka (December 8, 1927 – September 12, 2013) was an American football quarterback who played professionally for 15 seasons.
-He spent four seasons in the National Football League (NFL), eight in the Canadian Football League (CFL), and four in the American Football League (AFL).
-Tripucka is best known as the inaugural quarterback for the AFL's Denver Broncos, whom he was a member of from 1960 to 1963.
-During Denver's inaugural year, Tripucka became the first NFL / AFL quarterback to throw for 3,000 yards in a season, earning him All-Star honors.
-He was inducted to the Broncos Ring of Fame in 1986.
+Francis Joseph Tripucka (December 8, 1927 – September 12, 2013) was an American professional football quarterback who played for 15 seasons.
+He spent four seasons in the National Football League (NFL), eight in the Canadian Football League (CFL), and four in American Football League (AFL).

+Tripucka achieved his greatest success as the inaugural quarterback of the AFL's Denver Broncos from 1960 to 1963.
+During Denver's inaugural year, Tripucka became the first NFL / AFL quarterback to throw for 3,000 yards in a season.
+He also received All-Star honors after leading the league in receiving yards in 1962.
+Tripucka was inducted to the Broncos Ring of Fame in 1986.

 College career

 The 6–2, 172-pound Tripucka was a three-time letter-winner at Notre Dame.
 His first two seasons, he played backup quarterback to Heisman Trophy winner Johnny Lujack on unbeaten Notre Dame squads in 1946 and 1947.
 As a freshman backup in 1945, he completed his only pass for 19 yards, and carried twice for eight yards.
 In 1946, as a sophomore, he hit one of his five throws for 19 yards in relief on the national championship squad.
 He took approximately 1/4 of Frank Leahy's 1947 squad's pass attempts, connecting on 25 of 44 throws for 422 yards, three TDs, and one interception and a remarkable passer rating of 155.3, and helping the Irish to a second consecutive national championship.
 With Lujack's graduation, Tripucka became the undisputed starter his senior year.
 He completed 53 of 91 for 660 yards and a school-record 11 touchdowns, en route to a 9-0-1 record and the Irish's 3rd consecutive season without a loss.
-A tie against USC in the final game bumped them down to #2 behind undefeated Michigan.
+A tie against USC in the final game bumped them down to No. 2 behind undefeated Michigan.
 He played in the college All-Star Game that year.